viv66/DCGAN/README.md

 # DCGAN
-Implement Deep Convolutional Generative Adversarial Networks (DCGAN) to generate natural images from CIFAR10.
+Implement a Deep Convolutional Generative Adversarial Network (DCGAN) to generate natural images from CIFAR10.

 ## Description:
 Implement a specific type of Generative Adversarial Network or GAN designed to process images, called a Deep Convolutional GAN (DCGAN).
 The DCGAN will be trained to generate natural images from CIFAR10.